mathiasrichter/versioning/README.md

 `person_v1.ttl`and `person_v2.ttl` are two version of the same graph.

-`sample.py` shows how ton tie it all together.
+`sample.py` shows how to tie it all together.

 Have fun!